ashley0143/poke/README.md

 ## Welcome!

 Welcome to Poke (formerly PokeTube), the privacy-friendly YouTube front-end built with the invidious API!
-Imagine paying for YouTube Premium just to download videos - couldn't be us (literally).

 ## Features

 | <img width="100%" style="border-radius: 24px" src="./css/README_RYD.png"> | <div style="text-align: left"><h3>🔙 Built-In Return YouTube Dislikes</h3>See the dislikes from *returnyoutubedislike* - because sometimes you need to know how bad that video really is :3</div> |